Bedtime Routines: Getting Kids to Bed Without the Stress

 - Incorporate story time into your rituals.
 Just make sure the plots aren't too exciting or scary-the goal is to relax, not stimulate.
 This is precious bonding time (and educational, too!).

 - A pre-bedtime bath can be very beneficial.
-Warm bath water relaxes the body, while quiet bath play can calm restless minds.
+Warm bath water relaxes the body, while quiet bath play and toys can calm restless minds.

 - If your child has trouble falling asleep, you might try using relaxation or breathing exercises.
 Many children respond well to step-by-step techniques: "relax your toes, now your feet, now your legs".